The best studio monitor isolation pads can play a huge role in making sure you’re getting the most accurate sound from your monitors during playback.

 - Support most surround-sound and stereo monitors

 - Keep away sympathetic vibrations and improve sound clarity.

-This model has the dimensions of 13″ length x 8″ width and a slip-resistant ISO-plate top.
-You can think of these pads as a cheeseburger, where the cheese is the plate.
+These studio monitor isolation pads have the dimensions of 13″ length x 8″ width and a slip-resistant ISO-plate top.
+You can think of these speaker pads as a cheeseburger, where the cheese is the plate.
 This design is slip-resistant and provides effective isolation at all times.